rust-lang/rust/src/doc/trpl/hello-cargo.md

 version = "0.0.1"
 ```

-The `Cargo.lock` file is used by Cargo to keep track of dependencies in our
+Cargo uses the *Cargo.lock* file to keep track of dependencies in your
 application.
+This is the Hello World project's *Cargo.lock* file.
+This project
-Right now, we don’t have any, so it’s a bit sparse.
-We won't ever
+doesn't have dependencies, so the file is a bit sparse.
+Realistically, you
-need to touch this file ourselves, just let Cargo handle it.
+won't ever need to touch this file yourself; just let Cargo handle it.

 That’s it!
+If you've been following along, you should have successfully built
-We’ve successfully built `hello_world` with Cargo.
-Even though our
+`hello_world` with Cargo.

-program is simple, it’s using much of the real tooling that we’ll use for the
+Even though the project is simple, it now uses much of the real tooling you’ll
-rest of our Rust career.
-We can expect to do this to get started with virtually
+use for the rest of your Rust career.
+In fact, you can expect to start
-all Rust projects:
+virtually all Rust projects with some variation on the following commands:

 ```bash
 $ git clone someurl.com/foo